 Near Mint/Mint (NM) = Cards in Near Mint/Mint condition show minimal to no wear from shuffling, play or handling and should have an unmarked surface, crisp corners, and unblemished edges outside of minimal handling.
 A Near Mint/Mint card may have a tiny edge nick or a tiny scratch or two, but overall look fresh out of a pack with no major defects or flaws.

-The acceptable range of cards within the Near Mint/Mint condition include both cards withno imperfections and cards with a few minor imperfections or a single more noticeable imperfection.
+The acceptable range of cards within the Near Mint/Mint condition includes both cards with no imperfections and cards with a few minor imperfections or a single more noticeable imperfection.

 The acceptable range of cards within the Lightly Played condition include both cards with a handful of minor imperfections and those with a few more noticeable imperfections.